bgotink/IngressIdentity/src/coffee/beal/README.md

     - sendResponse: a function that takes a single parameter, the object to send back The listener function can return true or false (or null/undefined).
 If true is returned, the sendResponse function _may_ be called _after_ the listener returned.
+    _The sendResponse function must be called exactly once,_ a `null` message is seen as "no reply to give".
 - void addDataChangedListener(void listener(arr changes))
     required, though the implementation is allowed to be an empty function the listener accepts a single parameter, an array containing the changed data keys